Brought to you by the people who occupy wall street. Why will YOU occupy?

 Question with 6 notes

-Anonymous asked: I would be interrested in some of the results of the discussions about alternatives to our current social system/governemnt during the genreal assemblies, any links to summaries would be fascinating!
+Anonymous said: I would be interrested in some of the results of the discussions about alternatives to our current social system/governemnt during the genreal assemblies, any links to summaries would be fascinating!

 Question with 14 notes